 - Text and what choosing the right font has to do with conversions

-- the display of prices and how you can increase your sales with two simple tricks
+- the presentation of prices and how you can increase your sales with two simple tricks

 What do design, marketing and text have in common?
 They are based on psychology.
-Just as our buying behaviour is affected by what music is played in the supermarket, we are subconsciously influenced by web design, layout and text.
+Just as it affects our buying behavior what music is playing in the supermarket, we are subconsciously influenced by web design, layout and text.

-A good layout allows us to capture all the relevant information at first glance - so surfing on one site is particularly easy.
-A bad layout does not necessarily attract our attention as visitors, but the site operator will notice it.
-For example because nobody downloads his eBook, subscribes to his newsletter or buys his product.
+A good layout allows us to grasp all relevant information at first glance - surfing a WordPress website is therefore particularly easy.
+A bad layout is not necessarily noticeable to us as visitors, but the website operator will notice it.
+For example, because no one downloads his e-book, subscribes to his newsletter or buys his product.

-Good and bad layouts differ in one thing above all: the psychology of perception.
+Good and bad layout differ primarily in one thing: the psychology of perception.
 And if you know the decisive processes, you can use them to your advantage.

-And because the arrangement and order of your website elements is reflected in the conversions, people have been orienting themselves to universal patterns of reception for years.
+And because the arrangement and sequence of your website elements has an impact on conversions, universal reception patterns have been used for years.